Varèse Sarabande albums discography: STV and CTV series (1979–1987)

-In 1979, Varèse Sarabande introduced a new cataloguing system to differentiate its television and film soundtrack releases from its classical music catalogue.
-This was achieved using a distinctive "STV" prefix to avoid confusion between the two lines.
-Many of these early soundtrack titles were later reissued on CD–either by Varèse Sarabande itself or by other specialty labels such as Intrada Records, Citadel Records, and Kritzerland Records.
-These reissues are often catalogued under the label's 47000 series or as part of its CD Club releases.
+In 1979, Varèse Sarabande introduced a new cataloging system using the "STV" prefix to differentiate its television and film soundtrack releases from its classical music catalog.
+Many of these early soundtrack titles were later reissued on CD, either by Varèse Sarabande or by other labels.
+These reissues are often cataloged under the label's 47000 series or as part of its CD Club.